Tips For Hiring Your Photographer

 - How long have they been in business and do they have a website or online presence?
 Google them and see what comes up.

 - Ask if they have backup equipment?
-What if their camera fails during the ceremony?
-If they only have one camera, what happens to the rest of your day?
+What if their camera fails during the ceremony and they only have one camera, what happens to the rest of your day?

 - Do they provide you with edited images?
 Many professional photographers are hired not only for their photographic skills, but also for their editing styles.
 Some are bright and airy, some dark and moody, etc… the photographer’s editing style is part of what you are paying for and is what drew you to that photographer’s work in the first place.
 It takes time, education, and experience to get to that level.